mathieu-superpose/Algo_encore/README.md

 ## Sorting Algorithms

-`Program which sorts a list of integers and counts the number of iterations it needed.
+`Sorts a list of integers and counts the number of iterations needed.
 Fusion, Bubble and Selection sorting methods have been used`

-Exemple:
+Example:

 $ cat list.txt
 48 -2 6 12 0 -4

 $ node monProgramme.js list.txt

 Tri fusion: 16 comparaisons - [-4, -2, 0, 6, 12, 48]
 Tri bubble: 15 comparaisons - [-4, -2, 0, 6, 12, 48]
 Tri selection: 15 comparaisons - [-4, -2, 0, 6, 12, 48]